JibbSmart/JoyShockMapper/README.md

 ZL: L2 or ZL, the bottom left shoulder button (or trigger)
 R: R1 or R, the top right shoulder button
 ZR: R2 or ZR, the bottom right shoulder button
+ZRF: Full pull binding of right trigger, only on DS4
+ZLF: Full pull binding of left trigger, only on DS4
 -: Share or -
 +: Options or +
 HOME: PS or Home